-Licensed physical therapists work in close association with other Turner MT health professionals, including chiropractors, physicians, registered nurses and dentists.
-They can also oversee one or more physical therapy assistants who work for them assisting with the diagnosis and treatment of their patients.
-One thing to take note of for anyone thinking about entering the physical therapy field, it is quite physically demanding.
-Physical therapists routinely lift heavy equipment as well as patients, and kneel, crouch and stand for prolonged periods of time on a daily basis.
+Licensed physical therapists work in close partnerships with other Willow Creek MT medical professionals, including chiropractors, physicians, registered nurses and dentists.
+They may also manage one or more physical therapy assistants who work under them in the diagnosis and treatment of their patients.
+Something to bear in mind for anyone considering going into the physical therapy field, it is quite physically demanding.
+Physical therapists routinely lift patients and heavy equipment, and kneel, crouch and stand for long periods of time on a daily basis.

 Physical Therapist Degrees Available